Lakehead University

 Founded 1965 | Thunder Bay, ON

-The main campus—home to the Bora Laskin Faculty of Law—is located in Thunder Bay, Ont.
+The main campus—home to the Bora Laskin Faculty of Law—is located in Thunder Bay, Ontario.
 Sightings of foxes, beavers and deer are common.
 At the centre of campus, man-made Lake Tamblyn offers a prime fishing spot and doubles as a skating rink during the winter.
 A tunnel system that connects most campus buildings comes in handy on cold winter days.
 Thunder Bay is somewhat isolated from big cities, but affordable flights connect it to Toronto, Winnipeg and beyond.
 Lakehead’s Orillia campus, a 90-minute drive north of Toronto, offers a slate of programs in almost 20 areas, including interdisciplinary studies, criminology, environmental sustainability, and media, film and communications.

 Standout Programs